Xavier308/Xavier308/README.md

 Feel free to star ⭐ some repositories if you find them interesting!
 I'm always open to collaborating on exciting projects, especially those related to health and innovation.

 ### 🔮 Future Interests
-I'm planning to dive into machine learning and AI in the future.
+I'm planning to dive into training AI in the future.
 If you have any resources or project ideas in these areas, I'd love to hear about them!